 On the assurance that William would remain the Principal, Kent County Council (KCC) gave a grant of £12,000 and the Corporation borrowed £11,000, repayable over thirty years.
 They purchased land in Ladywell for £3,000 and the contract was given to local builder, William Bromley.
-The architect was J.S.Chappel, who had worked with William Burges, the designer of Connaught Hall, part of the then Town Hall now the Maison Dieu.
+The architect was John Starling Chapple (1840-1922), who had worked with William Burges, the designer of Connaught Hall, part of the then Town Hall now the Maison Dieu.

 In June 1894, the wife of Sir William Crundall, Mayoress of Dover opened the school and by 1903, students were successful in obtaining scholarships to the Royal College of Art.
 One of these students was Reginald Goulden – designer of the Dover’s War Memorial.

 Two years earlier in 1901, William put forward the case of providing secondary education for the more academic boys of the town.
 At the time, the Education Bill was going through Parliament and if passed, schools and Dover’s public school – Dover College – governors had made it clear that it would remain private.
 William wanted an equivalent school for Dover’s poorer pupil population, subsidised by the state.
 In 1903 what eventually would become the Dover Boys’ Grammar School opened in the basement of the Ladywell premises.